rieske/event-sourced-account/README.md

 deposit or withdrawal had the original request been handled successfully.
 To prevent such cases, the client should supply a unique transaction id (a UUID in our case) for each distinct operation.
-This id is persisted, and in case a duplicate request comes in, it will be accepted, but no action was taken since we know we already handled it.
+This id is persisted, and in case a duplicate request comes in, it will be accepted, but no action will be taken since we know we already handled it.
 Transaction ids can not be reused.
 The current implementation is a bit naive as it does not take into account the type of operation in the context of idempotency, just the transaction id together with affected account id, meaning that given a transaction id that was used for a deposit